GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/bigquery_confidential_data/README.md

 # Bigquery Sensitive Data Example

-This example illustrates how to run a Flex Java re-identification Dataflow job in the Secured data warehouse and how to use [Data Catalog policy tags](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) to restrict access to sensitive columns in the re-identified table.
+This example illustrates how to run a Flex Java re-identification Dataflow job in the Secured data warehouse and how to use [Data Catalog policy tags](https://cloud.google.com/bigquery/docs/best-practices-policy-tags) to restrict access to confidential columns in the re-identified table.

 It uses: